UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2022-01-20 - The current status of the Young backup is that we don't expect it to finish until Monday at the earliest now.
 Apologies for the delay.

+- 2022-04-04 17:19 - Scheduled cluster update from 1st to 4th of April is still in progress.
+Users are expected to be able to login tomorrow April 5th.

-- Longterm: There are a number of nodes that intermittently lose power from their chassis, switch themselves off and need to be manually powered back on (this causes jobs to be stuck in `dr` state when they end until the reboot happens).
+- **Longterm**: There are a number of nodes that intermittently lose power from their chassis, switch themselves off and need to be manually powered back on (this causes jobs to be stuck in `dr` state when they end until the reboot happens).
 This leads to a higher than usual number of nodes being seen by the scheduler as unavailable.

 ### Michael